esa-palosaari/tower-defence/README.md

   * `include/` -- The header files

-  * `build/` -- Makefile, CMakeFiles, and the executable binary
+  * `build/` -- Makefile, CMakeFiles, and the executable binary for the game

+  * `build/test/` -- Executable binary for the tests

+  * `test/` -- Googletest and game test source files

   * `CMakeLists.txt` -- Configuration for CMake.